ekleinod/refereemanager/README.md

 Therefore, the referee manager is *not* safe for using in the "real" internet.
 Use it in a closed envorinment (local server etc.) only.

+### v0.5.0

+*Released:* 2016-07-27

+- working java backend
+- export of anonymous referee list in mmd
+- many improvements and changes in data modeling

 ### v0.4.0

 *Released:* 2016-05-25